The smarter holiday alternatives nobody is rushing to (yet)

 Most major UK carriers built up strong hedge books in 2023 and 2024, when fuel was more affordable.
 That protection has been shielding fares in 2025 and into 2026.
 But hedging coverage drops off sharply for most airlines as you move into late 2026 and 2027 — and the fares for those periods will increasingly reflect today's higher market prices.

-easyJet's CEO has publicly warned that fares will rise from the end of summer 2026 as hedge protection reduces.
-Coverage falls from around 84% in early 2026 to the low twenties by Q3 2027.
-If you're flying easyJet in summer 2027, you're in the most exposed window.
+CEO Kenton Jarvis has publicly warned that fares will rise towards the back end of summer 2026 as unhedged fuel costs feed through. easyJet revised its H2 2026 coverage down from 84% to 70% in its April 2026 trading update, with the unhedged portion now being bought at spot prices of around $1,500 per metric tonne.
+Coverage falls to the low twenties by Q3 2027 — so if you're flying easyJet in summer 2027, you're in the most exposed window.

 Wizz Air has strong 2026 coverage, but is sharply exposed beyond the start of its FY2028 — which begins in April 2027.
-From that point, coverage drops to single figures.
-Passengers flying Wizz Air from spring 2027 onwards face the most significant fare pressure of any airline in this tracker.
+FY27 aggregate coverage is 55%, but this is heavily front-loaded, with the second half of 2027 sitting in single figures.
+Passengers flying Wizz Air from late 2027 onwards face the most significant fare pressure of any airline in this tracker.

 Both carriers actively manage fuel risk, but neither publicly discloses specific hedging positions.
 We don't publish estimates for data we don't have.
 What we can say is that both have strong track records of operational stability and are unlikely to be unprotected — but we can't show you their specific numbers.